aimbrain/aimbrain-android-sdk/README.md

 });
   ```

-### Getting current score
+### Getting the current score
-There is an option to get current score from the server without sending any data.
-To do so use `getCurrentScore` method from `Manager` class instance.
+There is an option to get the current score from the server without sending any data.
+To do so use the `getCurrentScore` method of the `Manager` class instance.

 ```java
 Manager.getInstance().getCurrentScore(new ScoreCallback() {